-All three jurisdictions within the Basin have general plans, local coastal programs, zoning regulations, and development standards that determine the location, type, and density of growth allowed in the region.
-The General Plan serves as the principal policy and planning document guiding long-range land use and conservation decisions in cities and counties.
+All three municipal jurisdictions within the Basin have general plans, local coastal programs, zoning regulations, and development standards that determine the location, type, and density of growth allowed in the region.
+The general plan serves as the principal policy and planning document guiding long-range land use and conservation decisions in cities and counties.
 General plans go through rigorous environmental review to understand and mitigate potential adverse impacts related to general plan implementation activities.

-The cities of Santa Cruz and Capitola have both completed comprehensive updates to their General Plans in the last few years.
-The Santa Cruz City General Plan timeline extends to 2030, and Capitola's has a 20 to 30 year planning horizon.
+The cities of Santa Cruz and Capitola have both completed comprehensive updates to their general plans in the last few years.
+The Santa Cruz City General Plan timeline extends to 2030, and Capitola's General Plan has a 20 to 30-year planning horizon.
 The County's current General Plan was adopted in 1994.
-The County has recently prepared and adopted a Sustainable Santa Cruz County plan addressing sustainable land use, housing, economic development, and transportation objectives in the urban area of the County (Santa Cruz County, 2015).
-The time horizon of that plan is through 2035.
-The Housing Element of the General Plan was updated in 2015.
+The County has recently prepared and adopted a Sustainable Santa Cruz County Plan addressing sustainable land use, housing, economic development, and transportation objectives in the urban area of the County (Santa Cruz County, 2015).
+The time horizon of the County's plan is through 2035.
+The Housing Element of the County's General Plan was updated in 2015.
 The County is currently preparing a general plan update to incorporate the Sustainable Santa Cruz Plan into the County General Plan.

-The County General plan contains two additional components that have significant effect on management of water resources in the Basin.
+The County General Plan contains two additional components that have significant effect on management of water resources in the Basin.
 In 1978, the voters passed Measure J, which called for a comprehensive growth management system, including population growth limits, the provision of affordable housing, preservation of agricultural lands and natural resources, and the retention of a distinction between urban and rural areas.
 This has resulted in greatly diminished development density and growth rates in areas outside of the urban services line that do not receive municipal water service.
 Each year when the Board of Supervisors adopts the growth goal and annual building permit allocation, limitations of water supply are taken into consideration.
-Additionally, the Conservation and Open Space Element of the County General Plan includes many policies and programs for protection and management of groundwater resources and recharge areas.
-Many of these polices are incorporated into County Code.